"And now the hands of time are standing still,

 egg-laying mammals, represented today by the platypus and a few

-of echidnas, all Australasian in their present distribution.
+species of echidnas, all Australasian in their present

-delivering milk though nipples, female monotremes exude it
+distribution.
+Instead of delivering milk though nipples, female

-and reproductive passages end in a single external opening: the
+passages end in a single external opening: the "cloaca" or

 The next subclass is Marsupialia, existent today in Australia and its islands, as well as in the Americas.
 (A number of originally South American species entered and further evolved in North America after the emergence of the Isthmus of Panama, approximately two and a half million years ago).
 Marsupials include well-known species like opossums, Tasmanian devils, bandicoots, and kangaroos.
 Their young are born in an embryonic stage, and are usually held safe in a sort of pouch (in Latin, "marsupium") during their first stages of infancy.
 Marsupials mothers possess nipples, which confer the developing young the advantage of holding on to something while they suckle.